AcuGIS/Tile-Portal/docs/source/services.rst

 Service Versioning
 ==================

-Each update to the yaml file for each layer creates a restorable backup.
+Each update to the toml file for each layer creates a restorable backup.

 If you wish to restore a previous version, simply select it from the dropdown as show below